kahesr/react-portfolio/QUICK_CUSTOMIZE.md

 6. **Contact Info**: Keep your email and phone updated
 7. **Resume Link**: Keep resume up-to-date and easily downloadable

-## 🆘 Common Issues
+## 🆘 Common Issues and Troubleshooting

 **Email not sending?**
-- Check Resend API key is in Supabase secrets
+- Check if RESEND_API_KEY is configured in Supabase secrets
-- Verify recipient email address
+- Verify recipient email address is correct
 - Check browser console for errors
+- Test using `curl` or Postman to the Edge Function directly

 **Skills not showing?**
 - Verify data was inserted correctly